voquis/terraform-aws-api-gateway-custom-domains/README.md

 # Terraform AWS HTTP API Gateway (v2) with custom domains and Route53 records
 Terraform 0.12+ module to create an HTTP API Gateway (v2) with the associated resources for custom domain names.
 This module will create:
 - an API Gateway
-- an API Gatway stage
+- an API Gateway stage
 - API Gateway domain names
 - API Gateway mappings for each domain name
 - Route53 record for each domain name